 About Driver Reviver

 Victoria State Emergency Service (VICSES) volunteers together with Lions Club, Rotary and RSL operate more than 45 Driver Reviver sites around Victoria on holiday weekends and peak traffic days offering motorists a safe place to stop and refresh.

 VICSES volunteers offer free coffee, tea and snacks at roadside locations to encourage drivers to stop, rest and refresh, in an effort to ensure they can arrive safely at their destination.

-The program aims to provide opportunities for local communities to contribute to addressing fatigue-related road trauma.
+The national program aims to provide opportunities for local communities to contribute to addressing fatigue-related road trauma.

 VICSES provides the largest road rescue network in Australia, with 104 accredited Road Crash Rescue (RCR) provider units (Principal Providers) across Victoria, and 22 Rescue Support units (Rescue Support Providers).
 That is one of the highest service delivery ratios for RCR globally – equating to 73% of our service base across our statewide footprint.

 We would much rather serve you a cup of tea, than cut you out of a car in an accident.

-More information about the national driver reviver program can be found on the Driver Reviver website.
+A list of all national Driver Reviver sites can be found on the Driver Reviver website.

 Prepare for your road trip: